JuanVitorFreitas/auto-time-appointment-ts/README.md

 yarn dev
 ```

-Hit on *http://localhost:3333* with data on body.
+Hit on *http://localhost:3333* with data on req.body.